 Over 200 species of camellia plants are registered today.
 However, only one, the camellia sinensis can be used for the production of tea.
 The most ancient variety used in the cultivation of tea, ‘sinensis’ means ‘from China’ – where tea was originally discovered.

-The tea plant thrives within tropical or subtropical climates as it is not very resistant to wintery conditions.
+The tea plant thrives within tropical or subtropical climates.
+It is not very resistant to wintery conditions.
 The most suitable climates offer temperatures ranging from 10-35 degrees Celsius and rainfall of between 200 and 230cm a year.

 Just like us, tea plants have certain elements that enhance their life.
 The latitude at which they are grown is one of these, having a huge impact on their growth.
 Plantations are often located at high altitude, on the steep slopes of mountain ranges.
-They can also be found growing on plains, however.
+However, they can also be found growing on plains.

 Today planters carefully select ‘mother plants’ for their ability to: